saeloun/miru-web/README.md

 ## Community Support

-Feel free to join our [Slack](https://join.slack.com/t/miruweb/shared_invite/zt-1gquq0zs5-XdbfbgiG56xzsbDjKnsB1A) workspace for support and questions.
+Feel free to join our [Discord](https://discord.gg/UABXyQQ82c) channel for support and questions.

 ## Contributors ✨